 12. Timely push

-If you don’t want your emails to be left unread or worse, marked as spam, you can reevaluate how often you email existing customers.
+If you don’t want your emails to be left unread or worse, marked as spam, reevaluate how often you email existing customers.
 Post-purchase engagement is effective only when people actually open your emails.

-The best day for emails is when your customers are ready to shop again.
+The best time for emails is when your customers are ready to shop again.
 It’s closely tied to the type of product and its lifecycle.
 Look at your ecommerce metrics to see how often people actually shop.

-Send Post-Purchase Emails with Brevo (ex Sendinblue)
+Send post-purchase emails with Brevo

-Drive repeat sales with Brevo (ex Sendinblue)
+Drive repeat sales with Brevo

 Email automation and drip campaigns, customer segmentation, personalization, and smart signup forms all geared to engage and retain customers.